kaiakamatsu/BENG183-Classification/Classification.md

 > **See the K-Nearest Neighbors section for more details**

 ## Neural networks
 A neural network consists of an input layer, _n_ hidden layers, and an output layer.
-Each node in the layer have a specific weight and bias attached to them, and all layers are connected.
-As we train the model, we adjust the weight and bias of nodes, through techniques like gradient descent, so that it results in a more accurate model.
+Each node in the layer has a specific weight and bias attached to them, and all layers are connected.
+As we train the model, we adjust the weight and bias of the nodes, through techniques like gradient descent, so that it results in a more accurate model.

 **STEPS**<br>
-**1.** Prepare the data and preprocess. <br>
+**1.** Preprocess and prepare the data. <br>
-**2.** Choose a type of neural network that suits your needs (i.e. convolutional neural network)
+**2.** Choose a type of neural network that suits your needs. (i.e. convolutional neural network)
 **3.** Design the architecture of the model.
-How many layers do we want or type of layer do we want?
+How many layers do we want?
+What types of layers do we want?
 How many nodes per layer? <br>
-**4.** Define the loss function (i.e. cross-entropy loss ), which measures the performance of a classification model whose output is a probability value between 0 and 1.
-Set up the Optimizer as well (i.e. Adam) <br>
+**4.** Define the loss function (i.e. cross-entropy loss ), which measures the performance of the classification model.
+Set up the optimizer (i.e. Adam). <br>
-**5.** The optimizer will adjust learning rates for each parameter individually, allowing efficient optimization by accommodating both high and low-gradient parameters.
+**5.** The optimizer will adjust learning rates for each parameter, gradually improving the performance of the model by minimizing the loss function.
 This will be the basis for our learning. <br>
-**6.** Feed the training data into the model.
-Keep an eye on the optimizer in order to minimize loss and update weights to improve accuracy.
+**6.** Feed the training data into the model. <br>
 Have proper measure to prevent overfitting <br>
 [**Example from TensorFlow:**](https://www.tensorflow.org/tutorials/images/cnn)
 ```